gbouras13/plassembler/docs/benchmarking_results_real.md

 The following Tables show the summary statistics of `plassembler` (with Flye and Raven) and Unicycler run from real read sets simulated from 6 samples from Wick, Judd, Wyres et al 2021.
 These were compared against the independent Trycyler derived and manually curated ground truth you can find [here](https://github.com/rrwick/Small-plasmid-Nanopore/blob/main/method.md).

-You can find the full pipeline used to generate these results [here](https://github.com/gbouras13/plassembler_simulation_benchmarking).
+You can find the full pipeline used to generate these results [here](https://github.com/gbouras13/plassembler_simulation_benchmarking) and the results themselves [here](https://zenodo.org/record/7996690).

 You can find the full details on how the real read sets were obtained and subsampled [here](fastqs.md).